nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: Only students who are enrolled in the lesson identified by the lesson index of `2` will be shown in the student list.
 The lesson list will be updated to show the lesson identified by the lesson index of `2`.
 No student or lesson shown if there is no student enrolled in the lesson identified by the lesson index of `2`.
-An update message showing the number and the name of the students who are enrolled in the lesson will also be shown in the message box.
+An update message showing the number and the name of the students who are enrolled in the lesson will also be displayed in the message box.

     * Incorrect roster by passing in nothing or non-number as parameter: `roster`, `roster a`, `roster -`, `roster LESSON_CODE`<br>